Data Centers in Sicily

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: Direct cloud on-ramps are not locally available in Sicily as of September 2025.
-Businesses must establish private network connections to primary Italian cloud hubs like Milan or Rome to access major cloud providers.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps located in Sicily as of September 2025.
+Businesses requiring dedicated cloud access must establish private network connections (PNI or wave) to major cloud hubs in mainland Italy, such as Milan.

 Power Analysis